hyunstory/hyunstory/README.md

  *This app's brand name is abused by the other company :sob: deleted app already.

- - Social community application still have been developing, will be released by Jan 2021.
+ - Social community application still have been developing, will be released by the end of Jan 2021.

  - Blockchain(public, private) - using ethereum, corda.